Salesforce Date Range Formula

 Suppose we are working as a sales manager, and we are responsible for monitoring leads.

-And we want to check if the Lead Status is “Open – Not Contacted”.
-If the Start Date is between the first day of the previous month to the last day of the previous month, the Formula Returns the text “Lead Opened Last Month”.
+We want to verify that the Lead Status is “Open – Not Contacted“.
+If the Start Date is between the first day of the previous month and the last day of the previous month, the Formula returns the text “Lead Opened Last Month“.

-So, for this, we create an advance formula given below:
+So, for this, we create an advanced formula given below:

 IF(AND(ISPICKVAL(LeadStatus, "Open - Not Contacted"), StartDate >= DATE(YEAR(TODAY()), MONTH(TODAY())-1, 1), StartDate < DATE(YEAR(TODAY()), MONTH(TODAY()), 1)), "Lead Opened Last Month", "")

 With this, we now know about the Salesforce Date Range Formula.
-Next, we will move ahead and learn how to check if a date falls within a specific range using Salesforce Lightning.
+Next, we will proceed to learn how to check if a date falls within a specific range using Salesforce Lightning.

 Check if Date falls within range using Salesforce Lightning